Class of 2023 History Comps/Spring 2022 Timeline

 |**After the junior meeting, contact and meet with the history professor who will serve as your thesis advisor; talk with your potential advisor about topics and about accessible primary sources.|

-Thursday, March 18: Complete and submit the Google form contract indicating broad topic, advisor, and relevant course material and submit by 5:00pm PT.
+Friday, March 18: Complete and submit the Google form contract indicating broad topic, advisor, and relevant course material and submit by 5:00pm.
 Prof. Fett will be sharing and confirming your information with your thesis advisor.

-Monday April 26: Your thesis advisor will provide comments on your proposal draft by this date.
-If you do not have a strong research question with accessible primary sources, you will be asked to revise and resubmit your proposal by a given deadline in May 2021.
+Monday April 25: Your thesis advisor will provide comments on your proposal draft by this date.
+If you do not have a strong research question with accessible primary sources, you will be asked to revise and resubmit your proposal by Friday, May 13, 2022.
 You cannot proceed in HIST 490 without an approved proposal.

 Proposal Requirements – 3 paragraphs + bibliography